angr/angr/docs/extending-angr/simprocedures.rst

 notice that the current project is available for use on the procedure instance.
 This is some powerful stuff you can get yourself into; for safety you generally only want to use the project as a read-only or append-only data structure.
-Here we're just getting the list of dynamic intializers from the loader.
+Here we're just getting the list of dynamic initializers from the loader.
 Then, for as long as the list isn't empty, we pop a single function pointer out of the list, being careful not to mutate the list, since the list object is shared across states, and then call it, returning to the ``run_initializer`` function again.